mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 the binding between identities and keys in a public log such as Key Transparency (KT) [REF].
-It is possible to build a functional MLS system without any kind of public key logging, but such a system will necessarily be somewhat vulnerable to attack by the AS.
+It is possible to build a functional MLS system without any kind of public key logging, but such a system will necessarily be somewhat vulnerable to attack by a malicious or untrusted AS.

 ## Delivery Service